 6.1.
 Description of material and quantities.

-It is expected that approximately 20 tonnes of spoil will be removed from this site during construction.
+It is expected that the majority of the excavated material will be used on site approximately 650 tonnes of spoil will be removed form the site during construction.

 6.2.
 Destination approved for all waste and surplus materials.